Site map 7 February 2026, 10:43

 Schematic of the test rig for hydrodynamic testing of heat and mass transfer devices

-The experimental test stand represents a shell-type column allowing for installing shells of diameter up to 1200 mm in the testing section of the column (pos.
+The experimental test stand features a shell-type column designed to accommodate shells with diameters up to 1200 mm in the testing section of the column (pos.
 1).
-Shells of diameter 300-1200 mm can be used for measuring pressure drop through the packed layer of depth 0.5-2 m.
+Shells with diameters ranging from 300 to 1200 mm can be used to measure the pressure drop through a packed layer with a depth of 0.5 to 2 meters.

-Air inlet section (pos.
-2) with a 1-m diameter shell is equipped with a device to create a uniform distribution of gas stream accross a cross-sectional area of the apparatus.
+The air inlet section (pos.
+2), featuring a 1-meter diameter shell, is equipped with a device designed to create a uniform distribution of the gas stream across the cross-sectional area of the apparatus.

 Air is pumped into the column (pos.
 1) by a turbine compressor (pos.
-5) through a 300-mm diameter pipe (pos.
+5) through a 300 mm diameter pipe (pos.
 4).
-Maximum capacity of the air blower is 8000 m3/h at gage pressure 20 kPa.
-A flow meter (FT1) is installed into the discharge line.
-The flow meter has a remote panel for displaying current values of parameters and holding outlet RS485 for connecting to the controller-based control system.
+The maximum capacity of the air blower is 8,000 m³/h at a gauge pressure of 20 kPa.
+A flow meter (FT1) is installed in the discharge line.
+The flow meter features a remote panel that displays current parameter values and includes an RS485 output for connection to the controller-based control system.

-To measure temperature in the measuring zone, the column is equipped with temperature sensors TT1…4 connected to secondary instruments at exit RS485.
+To measure the temperature in the measuring zone, the column is equipped with temperature sensors TT1 through TT4, which are connected to secondary instruments via an RS485 interface at the exit.

-Control over pressure loss in the layer of contact devices is accomplished through differential pressure sensors PDI1…6.
+Control of pressure loss in the contact device layer is achieved using differential pressure sensors PDI1 through PDI6.

-To prevent formation of water blockages inside pulse tubes, a device to remove water from pulse tubes is installed.
-The device represents a hydraulic lock.
-Signals from the lock’s air-filled space are outputted to the control panel.
-Sampling “noise” picked at pressure drop measurements is eliminated by a U-shaped vessel having an extension section and connected to outlets P+ , P- of the pressure drop meters.
+To prevent the formation of water blockages inside pulse tubes, a device designed to remove water from the pulse tubes is installed.
+This device functions as a hydraulic lock.
+Signals from the lock’s air-filled chamber are transmitted to the control panel.
+Sampling “noise” encountered during pressure drop measurements is eliminated by a U-shaped vessel with an extended section, which is connected to the P+ and P- outlets of the pressure drop meters.

-Irrigation of the column’s top with water is accomplished by a pump (pos.
-6) of capacity up to 40 m3/h.
-The pump is fed with water from the column’s bottom (pos.
+Irrigation of the top of the column with water is accomplished by a pump (pos.
+6) with a capacity of up to 40 m³/h.
+The pump is supplied with water from the bottom of the column (pos.
 2).
-Water enters the pump suction branch through valves B1 and B2 (pos.
+Water enters the pump suction line through valves B1 and B2 (pos.
 6).

-A device for registering water flowrate (FT2) with outlet RS485, temperature sensor TT6 and pressure sensor PT2 are installed at the discharge pipe.
+A device for measuring water flow rate (FT2) with an RS485 output, along with a temperature sensor (TT6) and a pressure sensor (PT2), is installed on the discharge pipe.

-At low flowrates of water (up to 450 l/h), rotameters FT3, 4 are used .
-The operator sets flowrates manually using control valves B1, B2 and records them into a log.
+At low water flow rates (up to 450 L/h), rotameters FT3 and FT4 are used.
+The operator manually sets the flow rates using control valves B1 and B2 and records them in a log.

-Frequency converter ПЧ2 with outlet RS232 is used for adjusting the pump.
-A bypass line is installed at the pump’s manifold to simplify control over the pump at low values of the flow rate.
+The frequency converter ПЧ2, equipped with an RS232 output, is used to control the pump.
+A bypass line is installed on the pump manifold to facilitate control of the pump at low flow rates.

-The system feeds water at quantities required to create irrigation rate 140 m3/m2·h.
+The system supplies water in quantities required to achieve an irrigation rate of 140 m³/m²·h.

-The test stand allows using one of several available liquid distributors to create a required liquid distribution.
-Replacement of a distributor can be arranged without equipment shutdown.
-The distributors form a uniform irrigation due to a high concentration of irrigation points for liquid flow out (100 points/m2).
+The test stand allows the use of one of several available liquid distributors to achieve the desired liquid distribution.
+Replacement of a distributor can be arranged without shutting down the equipment.
+The distributors provide uniform irrigation due to the high density of irrigation points for liquid flow (100 points per square meter).

 A centrifugal vortex-type tray is installed at the top of the apparatus to suppress droplet re-entrainment.
-The separated liquid passes through a special hydraulic lock and metering devices and returns to the column’s bottom.
+The separated liquid passes through a specialized hydraulic lock and metering devices before returning to the bottom of the column.